 Below: Rotated clockwise, the object shown above incorporates the classic round-faced bird form, the elongated eye being deeply carved into the rock.
 This is an image that appears constantly and consistently in this evidently very old artifact material.
 Beneath this, a bird-form pick from 33GU218 in Ohio.

 When the first (very few) photos of Topper's apparently pre-Clovis artifacts were shown publicly, this author noted a possible similarity to those at 33GU218 and other sites.
 In October 2004, Dr. Albert Goodyear, in a brief conversation with this author, not surprisingly expressed incredulity, saying that he does not see images anywhere that are not "very obvious".
-Given the skepticism with which the Topper material has been greeted, it does seem reasonable at this point to demonstrate the artificiality of the Topper stones mainly from the well accepted but simplistic perspective of arrowheads and flint knapping; citing the presence of graven images would likely be about as well received as claiming an association with Babylonians or extrater- restrials.
-Be this as it may, the presence of zoo-anthropomorphic imagery in much of the Topper material is quite identifiable and quantifiable, down to specific incision marks, as is its similarity to that of simple artifacts from other locations in North America and elsewhere; this is almost certainly real Paleolithic, no longer within the popular "Indian" paradigm to which most American archaeologists currently limit themselves.
+Given the skepticism with which the Topper material has been greeted, it does seem reasonable at this point to demonstrate the artificiality of the Topper stones mainly from the simplistic but pre-approved perspective of arrowheads and flint knapping; citing the presence of graven images would likely be about as well received as claiming an association with Babylonians or extraterrestrials.
+Be this as it may, the presence of zoo-anthropomorphic imagery in much of the Topper material is quite identifiable and quantifiable, down to specific incision marks, as is its similarity to that of simple artifacts from other locations in North America and elsewhere; this is real Paleolithic, no longer quite within the popular "Indian" paradigm to which most American archaeologists currently limit themselves.
 In the long term, a Paleoarchaeologist that can not (or will not) see simple and subtle iconography in the artifact material is much like an Egyptologist unable to recognize hieroglyphs.
 The typically rudimentary carved imagery is often an index to a human presence when no other is immediately evident.
 This certainly is not to suggest a cognitive deficiency on the part of the Topper investigators, but rather an endemic and long-cherished dysfunction in the discipline as a whole.
-And one must consider the overall risk-averse mindset of American archaeology - someone digging below what is "supposed" to be there is seen as being as madly daring as a fifteenth century explorer sailing to where the sea was assumed to spill over the edge of the earth.
+And one must consider the overall risk-averse mindset of American archaeology - someone digging below what is "supposed to" be there is seen as being as foolhardy as a fifteenth century explorer sailing to where the sea was assumed to spill over the edge of the earth.
 (But why would one even think of not digging deeper?)